 D) Fort Funston

-Fort Funston is tucked away in the south-western most tip of the city and is part of the Golden Gate National Recreation Area of California.
+Fort Funston, possibly the most popular dog friendly beach in San Francisco, is tucked away in the southwestern most tip of the city and is part of the Golden Gate National Recreation Area of California.
 It is San Francisco’s most dog friendly beach since they are allowed to go crazy off leash.
-You will be rewarded with a gorgeous sandy beach and beautiful views of the wave churning Pacific but not before hiking high bluffs and san dunes and somewhat of a rocky terrain to get to the beach area.
+You will be rewarded with a gorgeous sandy beach and beautiful views of the wave churning Pacific but not before hiking high bluffs and sand dunes and somewhat of a rocky terrain to get to the beach area.
 The hiking is pretty arduous, so sneakers or hiking boots are a must.
 Dogs get off leash when the reach the Fort Funston area but they should have excellent recall manners.
 Also, it gets pretty windy so please dress in layers.
-Please visit the website here to stay up to date on all Fort Funston related information including any dog related questions that you may have.
+Please visit the website to stay up to date on all Fort Funston related information including any dog related questions that you may have.

-Dog Friendly San Francisco spots # 3 Hiking
+Where to take your dog in San Francisco # 3 Hiking

 Like this post?
 Pin it here using one of these awesome pins